umarwazeer/quasar-electron-sqlite/README.md

 ```

 ### Sources
-My main source has been [this](https://forum.quasar-framework.org/topic/335/sqlite3-in-electron-wrapper/6) old forum post on the Quasar community.
+My main sources have been [this](https://forum.quasar-framework.org/topic/335/sqlite3-in-electron-wrapper/6) old forum post on the Quasar community and [this](https://github.com/luwanquan/electron-vue-sqlite3-demo) github repository.
-In case it gets deleted, I'll sum up the steps here.
+In case those get delete, I'll sum up my version of the process here.
 - create a new quasar app via the cli, using yarn (I tried npm too, but wasn't able to make it work)
 ```
 yarn create quasar